kaitlyngaynor/gorongosa-camera-traps/README.md

 ### 5. Temporal data analysis scripts

 **01-temporal-overlap.R**: Calculates pairwise temporal (24-hr) overlap between all pairs of species, using overlap package.
-* Input - record table
-* Output - long data matrix with pairwise overlap values for all 703 species pairs, with columns for overlap in dry, wet3mo, and wet4mo seasons
+Input is record table, and outputs long data matrix with pairwise overlap values for all 703 species pairs, with columns for overlap in dry, wet3mo, and wet4mo seasons

 ### 6. Species Interaction Factor analysis scripts